souravbhadra/GIS5120/docs/intro.md

 You are allowed to use generative AI in a **limited capacity** in this course.
 Tools such as [ChatGPT, Microsoft Copilot, Gemini, Midjourney, DALL-E or GitHub Copilot] can be used for specific assignments as directed in the assignment.
 You **CANNOT** use Generative AI to directly generate open-ended question answers in the assignments but you can use it to understand Python codes (if available).
 Please note the assignments for which generative AI is allowed come after you have been introduced to foundational skills and concepts geospatial analytics.
 Tools that perform readability analysis, detect tone and provide editing suggestions as well as those that paraphrase, summarize and outline are allowed for general use on any assignment.

-Using a generative AI tool may assist your learning by simplifying texts, helping you brainstorm, providing choices of theses when writing, assisting you with forming arguments, providing grammar checks or feedback for structure, debugging code or creating works of art].
-However, becoming dependent on generative AI could undermine your learning by [eroding your ability to ideate independently, participate fully and intentionally in the writing process, or critically problem solve by debugging your code].
-The use of generative AI can [strip a writer of her/his voice diminishing a creative work].
+Using a generative AI tool may assist your learning by simplifying texts, helping you brainstorm, providing choices of theses when writing, assisting you with forming arguments, providing grammar checks or feedback for structure, debugging code or creating works of art.
+However, becoming dependent on generative AI could undermine your learning by eroding your ability to ideate independently, participate fully and intentionally in the writing process, or critically problem solve by debugging your code.
+The use of generative AI can strip a writer of her/his voice diminishing a creative work.
 Generative AI still produces inaccurate information and hallucinations are still common which if left unchecked can harm your grade on the assignment.
 Any work generated with AI should be fact checked to ensure accuracy.
 You are responsible for the content of your work.

 ## Teams Channel for Communication